exoplatform/exo-documentation/docs/Administration.rst

 |image310|

-One can edit the space settings by:

--  Changing its name
--  Adding or removing members
--  Changing the space's visibility and accessibilty
--  Adding or removing Applications
--  Editing the space's navigation
+From there, even without being a member on that space, one can edit the space settings, access, visibility, members, applications and navigation.

 .. tip: You can find :ref:`here <Manage-Space-Settings>` the possible actions for a space's manager.